 Lake Sulunga, also known as Bahi Swamp, is located in Central Tanzania and relied upon by many surrounding settlements for drinking water, fishing, agriculture, livestock farming and salt production.
 Situated in a semi-arid and drought prone region, climate-related natural disasters threaten the lake, and the communities who depend on it.
 In March 2019, NBS conducted ground validation and revealed that communities have encroached on the banks of the lakes as it shrinks.

 To better understand changes to Lake Sulunga and inform better policy decisions, NBS are now using Digital Earth Africa (DE Africa) analysis-ready satellite data to conduct analysis on its water extent over time.
-Mr Benedict Mugambi, Head of Geographic Information System (GIS) at NBS, first integrated EO analysis to strengthen the use of environmental statistics as a participant of the Africa Regional Data Cube (ARDC), led by the Global Partnerships of Sustainable Development Data (GPSDD).
+Mr Benedict Mugambi, Head of Geographic Information System (GIS) at NBS, first integrated EO analysis to strengthen the use of environmental statistics as a participant of the Africa Regional Data Cube (ARDC), led by the Global Partnerships for Sustainable Development Data (GPSDD).
 They have been among the first advanced users to transition to the new DE Africa continental-wide infrastructure.

 We have worked with Mr Mugambi to transition the NBS use case into the new platform and conducted further analysis of Lake Sulunga using the Water Observations from Space (WOfS) product available both in the DE Africa Map portal and DE Africa Sandbox interface for advanced analysis.
 This has allowed for time-series analysis over a six-year period from 2013 to 2019 in order to plot the minimum and maximum water extents.
 This type of analysis helps to monitor when the lake experiences variations in volume and depth to understand and plan for those times throughout the year in the future.